 By Diana Zuckerman, PhD; Elizabeth Nagelin-Anderson, MA; and Elizabeth Santoro, RN, MPH

-Last year, more than 300,000 women and teenagers underwent surgery to have their breasts enlarged with silicone or saline implants, and almost 80,000 breast cancer patients had reconstruction after mastectomy, often with implants.1 The popularity of breast augmentation has more than tripled since 1997, when there were just over 101,000 of these procedures.
-2
+Last year, almost 300,000 women and teenagers underwent surgery to have their breasts enlarged with silicone or saline implants1 and almost 100,000 breast cancer patients had reconstruction after mastectomy, often with implants.
+The popularity of breast augmentation has tripled since 1997, when there were just over 101,000 of these procedures.2

 After a brief history of breast implants in the U.S., we will answer the following questions: